 1. Tartar Buildup or Gum Disease

-Stinky dog breath often stems from bacterial buildup in your dog’s mouth.
+Stinky dog breath often stems from bacterial buildup in your dog’s mouth (and no, dog’s mouths are not cleaner than humans’).
 This is usually the first suspect in cases of stinky breath — especially for tiny dogs.
 Along with your dog’s bad breath, you may notice tooth discoloration.

 Luckily, bacterial buildup in the mouth is a problem that can sometimes be fixed at home through brushing or dental treats (which we’ll discuss in more detail below).
 However, if your dog’s oral health has been neglected for some time, you may need veterinary assistance — including a procedure called a scale and polish — to fix the issue and freshen Fido’s breath.